Daddy Lumba: 2010—2025

-In late 2010, Daddy Lumba was scheduled to perform at the Royal Lamerta Hotel, Ahodwo in Kumasi, the first time performing in the city in 26 years to celebrate his 26th anniversary of his solo career.
+On 26 December 2010, Daddy Lumba was scheduled to perform at the Royal Lamerta Hotel, Ahodwo in Kumasi, the first time performing in the city in 26 years to celebrate his 26th anniversary of his solo career.
 The event was rescheduled for 1 January 2011 (at the same venue) due to deteriorating equipment, vandalism, and other unsatisfactory characteristics of the hotel.
 The hotel was sued as a result of breaching its part of the contract with the organisers of the event.

 On 17 January 2018, Lumba filed a lawsuit at the Accra High Court against Kwame Anokye, also known as Daddy Lumba Junior, alleging that Anokye had claimed to be his son and had impersonated him to receive gifts from people.
 He further alleged that Anokye had started impersonating him since his appearance on the TV Africa-produced reality show, Just Like You.
 As a result of the lawsuit, he changed his stage name to Anokye Supremo.
-He died on 30 January 2019 in India at the Rabindranath Tagore International Institute of Cardiac Sciences after receiving treatment for a tumour in his head.

 At the 2018 EMY Africa Awards, Lumba won the Icon/Legend of Entertainment award.
-When he received the prize, he said, "Thank you" to the organisers and the people of Ghana.
+When he received the prize, he said, "Thank you to the organisers and the people of Ghana.
 I'll keep giving you good music for as long as I live."

-In October 2023, Lumba was honoured with the Borga Highlife Lifetime Achievement Award by the German Ambassador to Ghana.
+In October 2023, The German Ambassador to Ghana gave Lumba the Borga Highlife Lifetime Achievement Award.

 Lumba received the Grand Medal at the 2024 National Honours and Awards, held at the Accra International Conference Centre on 30 December 2024.

-In commemoration of the 2025 Commonwealth day, King Charles III listed 'Mpempem Do Me' song as among his favorites.
+In commemoration of the 2025 Commonwealth Day, King Charles III listed 'Mpempem Do Me' song as among his favorites.
 The song ranked seventh out of 17 songs on King Charles's "the kings music room" playlist on Apple Music.

 Lumba was set to go on tour across the United States and Canada after over 20 years.
 The tour was cancelled by TM Entertainmentz on the day of his death.
 According to Ghanaian record producer Kaywa, Lumba was working on one last album before his retirement from the music industry.
 The album would have explored different genres, including roots reggae, amapiano, afrobeats, and highlife.